 By embracing ambiguity, thinking laterally, and practicing regularly, we can cultivate a mind that thrives on puzzles and approaches problems with ingenuity and resourcefulness.
 This riddle, and others like it, serve as valuable tools for education, entertainment, and personal growth.
 They remind us that there's often more than one way to see the world and that the most rewarding solutions often lie in unexpected places.

 Now that you've unlocked the secret of this numerical enigma, why not share it with your friends and family?
-Spark a conversation, challenge their thinking, and spread the joy of playful problem-solving.
+That's why spark a conversation, challenge their thinking, and spread the joy of playful problem-solving.
 And, if you're feeling adventurous, try creating your own riddles – the possibilities are endless!